 3Substituted by the Constitution (Tenth Amendment) Act, 1987 (1 of 1987), s.
 2, for "sixty" which was previously amended by P.O.
 14 of 1985, Art.
 2 and Sch.
 4Explanation added by the Constitution (Fourth Amendment) Act, 1975 (71 of 1975), section 6 (with effect from the 21st November, 1975).
+Summoning and prorogation of Majlis-e-Shoora (Parliament).
 (3) On a requisition signed by not less than one-fourth of the total membership of the National Assembly, the Speaker shall summon the National Assembly to meet, at such time and place as he thinks fit, within fourteen days of the receipt of the requisition; and when the Speaker has summoned the Assembly only he may prorogue it.

-55. (1) Subject to the Constitution, all decisions of the National Assembly shall be taken by majority of the members present and voting, but the person presiding shall not vote except in the case of equality of votes.
+Voting in Assembly and quorum, 55.
+(1) Subject to the Constitution, all decisions of the National Assembly shall be taken by majority of the members present and voting, but the person presiding shall not vote except in the case of equality of votes.

-(2) If at any time during a sitting of the National Assembly the attention of the person presiding is drawn to the fact that less than one-fourth of the total membership of the Assembly is present, he shall either adjourn the Assembly or suspend the meeting until at least one-fourth of such membership is present.
+(2) If at any time during a sitting of the National Assembly the attention of the person presiding is drawn to the fact that less than cne-fourth of the total membership of the Assembly is present, he shall either adjourn the Assembly or suspend the meeting until at least one-fourth of such membership is present.

+Address by President.
 1[56.
-(1)] The President may address either House or both Address by President.
-Houses assembled together and may for that purpose require the attendance of the members.
+(1)] The President may address either House or both Houses assembled together and may for that purpose require the attendance of the members.

-[(2) The President may send messages to either House. whether with respect to a Bill then pending in the Majlis-e-Shoora (Parliament) or otherwise, and a House to which any message is so sent shall with all convenient despatch consider any matter required by the message to be taken into consideration.
+1[(2) The President may send messages to either House, whether with respect to a Bill then pending in the Majlis-e-Shoora (Parliament) or otherwise, and a House to which any message is so sent shall with all convenient despatch consider any matter required by the message to be taken into consideration.